codeZeilen/wat/README.md

 ## Installation

 `wat` requires Python 3.10.
+`wat` runs on most Linux distributions and can be used with MacOS, however with a limited feature set for now.

 ### From repository

 1. Install requirements: `pip install -r requirements.txt`
-2. Install `wat` as command line tools: `python3 setup.py install --user`
+2. Install `wat` as command line tools: `python3 setup.py install`

 ## Usage